bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

 We create the missing constructor function for our new type - the application service.
 The service has a simple method with initial code - to make the code compile.
 When we run the test, we’ll notice that it fails.
-Nothing surprising because we do nothing in the Add function.
+It is not surprising because we did nothing in the `Add` function.

 ```go
 func (serv ProjectService) Add(ctx context.Context, name string) (domain.Project, error) {